rapid7/insightconnect-workflows/workflows/InsightIDR_Disable_User_in_Active_Directory/help.md

 # Key Features

-* Disable user based on an alert from InsightIDR
+* User deprovisioning

 # Requirements

-* Account credentials for an Active Directory user
+* Account credentials for an Active Directory user with permission to disable a user
 * Admin access to Rapid7 InsightIDR

 # Documentation